There’s a difference, of course, with this latest redirect in fighting history.

 Everybody knows there’s no such thing as invincibility, especially in prize fighting, but with Ronda we were willing to play dumb.
 This was a different kind of star, leagues ahead of her contemporaries.
 She’s been nothing other than intoxicating since she inherited the UFC title after the Strike-force buy out.
 Joe Rogan said she wasn’t a once in a generation fighter, but once in an ever fighter.
 He almost cried when she appeared on his podcast when he got to actualizing her historical value.

-Mike Goldberg, who right in the middle of Holm’s dismantling of Rousey, cried out awkwardly, "it takes a lot of energy to be a rock star!"
+The spell extended to his partner, Mike Goldberg, who right in the middle of Holm’s dismantling of Rousey, cried out awkwardly, "it takes a lot of energy to be a rock star!"
 Such was the blissful oblivion of those six minutes before Rousey fell.
 It must have been a long, long flight back to the States for UFC executives and staff.
 You have to suspect the profound nature of all that was lost was a slow dawning, showing up in nauseating wave upon wave.
 There goes this, there goes that.
 Holy sh*t.
 Rousey is no longer the perfect storm.
 She can never be marketed the same way again.

 A perfectly executed game plan was all it took to humanize Rousey, who was on the cusp of entering the pantheon of all-time sports greats.
 If she has already crossed over, time will tell.
 But Holm now holds the belt, which was an idea that was unthinkable in the lead up.
 She stayed mobile and punished Rousey’s aggression, of which there was plenty.
 When the time came to unload, she did.
 Holm was brilliant.
 She was everything people thought she was not poised, opportunistic, superior.
 That head kick will last forever.